suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s essential to stay current on new developments and tools.
 Finally, don’t be afraid to ask for help when you need it.
 There is always someone willing to lend a hand, whether it be a coworker, friend, or online community.

+# 2024-01-20
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Leonardo da Vinci.
+In software development, this translates to striving for clear, concise code that is easy to understand and maintain.
+Always aim to reduce complexity by breaking down problems into smaller, manageable components, and reuse or abstract them where possible.
+Remember, you write code once, but read and debug it multiple times.
+Thus, clarity and simplicity not only enhance the quality of your code but also improve its longevity and scalability.